raebot/sprout-wrap/README.md

 [Fork it](https://github.com/pivotal-sprout/sprout-wrap/fork) to
 customize its [attributes](http://docs.chef.io/attributes.html) in [soloistrc](/soloistrc) and the list of recipes you'd like to use for your team.
 You may also want to add other cookbooks to its [Cheffile](/Cheffile), perhaps one of the many [community cookbooks](https://supermarket.chef.io/cookbooks).
-By default it configures an OS X Mavericks workstation for Ruby development.
+By default it configures a workstation for Ruby development.

 Finally, if you've never used Chef before - we highly recommend you buy &amp; watch [this excellent 17 minute screencast](http://railscasts.com/episodes/339-chef-solo-basics) by Ryan Bates.